ErfanRasti/arch-setup/docs/10_applications_and_packages/7_windows_on_linux.md

     ./setup.sh --user --uninstall
     ```

-    Also you can use the bash setup file to uninstall it in section 10.
+    Also you can use the bash setup file to uninstall it in step 10.

 **References:**